My wife told me a funny ‘baby monitor’ related story a couple of months ago.

 If you are choosing to co-sleep, or if you live in a small flat, then you can probably get away without one, or just use a cheap baby monitor.

-Maybe try an app on your phone, such as Baby Monitor to watch your little one take their naps each afternoon.
+Maybe try an app on your phone, so you can watch your little one take their naps each afternoon.

 All you need is an iPad or another phone and you can be up and running for much less cost.